Comparison of Lumerical FDTD and Tidy3D for three-dimensional FDTD simulations of passive silicon photonic components: Simulation results and comparisons

-We then compare the transmission to the fundamental TE mode in the through port at different spatial resolutions from the two solvers, as presented in Fig.~\ref{fig:CROSS_results}(a).
+We then compare the transmission to the fundamental TE mode in the through port at different spatial resolutions from 6 to 25 cells per wavelength from the two solvers, as presented in Fig.~\ref{fig:CROSS_results}(a).
 It shows the transmission at 1550~nm computed with a source bandwidth of 20~nm.
 The results from Lumerical FDTD is stable across the resolution range, increasing slightly from 95.4$\%$ at 6 and 10 cells per wavelength to 95.7$\%$ at resolutions not smaller than 15 cells per wavelength.
 In contrast, Tidy3D increases more sharply from 93.9$\%$ at 6 cells per wavelength to a peak of 95.9$\%$ at 15 cells per wavelength, followed by a slight decline at high resolutions to meet the value of 95.7$\%$ at 25 cells per wavelength.
+These results indicate that both solvers converge to within 0.3$\%$ agreement by 15 cells per wavelength, though they exhibit different convergence behaviors.
 These results indicate that the two solvers converge to within 0.3$\%$ agreement by 10 cells per wavelength in Tidy3D and 15 cells per wavelength in Lumerical FDTD.
 The lower resolution simulations from Tidy3D shows more deviation.
+Similar trends can be seen in the comparison of excess loss in Fig.~\ref{fig:CROSS_results}(c), which quantifies the amount of power that is not coupled to the fundamental TE mode of any of the three output ports.

 Fig.~\ref{fig:CROSS_results}(b) shows the transmission spectra to the fundamental TE mode in the through port with different source bandwidths in the two solvers at a resolution of 15 cells per wavelength.
 Both solvers exhibit good internal consistency, with internal differences below 0.11$\%$ and 0.04$\%$ for Lumerical FDTD and Tidy3D, respectively.
 The results of Lumerical FDTD is slightly lower than that of Tidy3D by an offset of 0.13$\%$.
 Tidy3D demonstrates a peak of 96.15$\%$ at the wavelength of 1.565~$\mu$m, while Lumerical FDTD reaches a plateu of 96.00$\%$ around that wavelength and increases again.
 Overall, the two solvers agree well across different source bandwidths at the resolution of 15 cells per wavelength.
+Again, similar trends can be seen from the comparison of excess loss from the two solvers in Fig.~\ref{fig:CROSS_results}(d).